-why do a yoga teacher training?
+Why do a yoga teacher training?

 Yoga is a practice rooted in another time and culture and yet there are some distinctly modern elements in today's yoga class.
 Think about when Virabhadrasana 1 and Beyonce coexist in a classroom in College Park.
 Over our training, we want to ask the questions: Where is this expression of yoga coming from?
-What have we taken from it's roots and how have we changed it?
+What have we taken from its roots and how have we changed it?
 What is of service to me particularly from this tradition?
 What is it that I'm teaching/practicing/sharing and why?

-If you are looking for depth in your study and practice, feel like your yoga practice is awakening something new in you that you want to explore, or know that you want to be a yoga teacher already - we'd love to have you apply for a spot in our 2018-2019 teacher training cohort.
+If you are looking for depth in your study and practice, feel like your yoga practice is awakening something new in you that you want to explore, or know that you want to be a yoga teacher already - we'd love to have you apply for a spot in our 2019-2020 teacher training cohort.

-Why do your teacher training at Numi?
+Why do your training at Numi Yoga?

 What does the coursework include?

 We are a Registered Yoga School with Yoga Alliance and use their guidelines for 200 hours of training cirriculum which means you can expect us to exceed: